-On March 7, 2011, the Company entered into an employment agreement with Song Hong.
-In September 2022, Song Hong was promoted to be the Deputy General Manager of China Operations of the Company, at a base salary as set out in the summary compensation table above, in which he is entitled to share-based compensation and annual performance bonuses.
+On July 17, 2023, the Company entered into an employment agreement to engage Jonathan Hoyles as General Counsel of the Company, at a base salary as set out in the summary compensation table above, in which he is entitled to share-based compensation and annual performance bonuses.
+Jonathan Hoyles agreed to a "Non-Competition Period" of twelve months after the termination of his employment agreement.